kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## What Forecasting Answers

-How much will we need.
+How much will we need
-When demand will rise or fall.
+When demand will rise or fall
 How uncertain the future looks

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.